tnwei/cookiecutter-datascience-lite/README.md

  ├── references/    : Stick reference documents here.
 Recommended to exclude from version control.
  └── TODO.md        : TODO list for project-specific task tracking
 ```

+## Design intent
++ `code/` is specified minimally, containing both scripts and notebooks.
+This is for the convenience of sharing code in common Python modules.
+For more complex projects, it is left to the user to spin off dedicated `scripts`, `notebooks`, `src` directories and a `setup.py` file.
++ A default `data.py` is placed in `code/` for the data scientist to implement data loading functions as needed.
++ `output` folder is not compartmentalized between reports, plots, prediction outputs etc. It is left to the user to create subfolders for larger projects.
++ `.gitignore` defaults are minimally specified, no assumptions are made for tracking / not tracking repo folders in VCS.
+Left to user to decide e.g. whether to track `assets`, `TODO.md` etc.
++ At the moment, a `docs/` folder is not provisioned.
+Small projects have info contained in README and notebooks.
+Up to user to implement if scope calls for it.